-The start of your brand as an actor and your primary marketing tool in this business is your headshot.
+Your headshot starts your brand as an actor and your primary marketing tool in this business.
 Your brand begins with the headshot and is the way you get noticed for current jobs and kept in mind for future roles.
-Now that we have established the importance of this key tool, let’s look at what to wear to deliver results.
+Now that we have established the importance of this crucial tool let’s look at what to wear for your actor headshot to deliver results.

 Plan your Brand

 The casting people will have to quickly assess your headshot and determine if you have the right basic look for the next step.
-Ideally, agents and or casting directors will have your great headshot on file and ready for when the right role comes along.
+Ideally, agents and or casting directors will have your great headshot on file and ready for when the proper role comes along.

-Every detail is important and it starts with detailed planning.
+Every detail is essential, and it starts with detailed planning.
 Your brand image will drive opportunities for the acting roles you have in mind.
 Have a plan and brand image defined as you move on to the next steps in selecting what to wear for your headshot photo.

 Your Face is the Focus

 This appears to be blatantly obvious, but the purpose of the headshot is to put your face in the middle of the frame.
-The shot usually starts just below the shoulders, but the focus is on your face and eyes.
+The shot usually starts below the shoulders, focusing on your face and eyes.
 Ideally, the shot is the same view and expression as an in-person meeting.

 Should you wear a smile or not?
 It depends somewhat on the brand.
-But overall a smile demonstrates an engaging person, that can work well with others.
-A smile can also project energy and most importantly confidence.
+But overall, a smile demonstrates an engaging personality who works well with others.
+A smile can also project energy and, most importantly, confidence.
 These are subtle factors that can come across in a headshot.
 Keep your face in the frame and aligned with your brand image.

 Know your Pose

-However, regardless of the pose position you feel looks the best, make sure you come off as comfortable with a pose that appears natural.
-Your natural pose along with a genuine smile can project your energy as an actor and most importantly your confidence to handle any role.
+However, regardless of the pose position you feel looks the best, make sure you come off as comfortable with a natural pose.
+Your natural pose and genuine smile can project your energy as an actor and, most importantly, your confidence to handle any role.

 Grooming and Styling

 What you wear is only one essential component of your appearance and only one element of the complete headshot.
-You need to look your best when it comes to the appearance of your hairstyle.
-Are the cut and style right for your image?
-Is your hairstyle aligned with the brand image you have planned for the shot?
-Your skin tone, too dry, a bit oily?
-Guys should pick the right shave level that meets the image target.
-For the most part, a clean shave is a way to go.
+You need to look your best regarding the appearance of your hairstyle.

 Dress for the Shot

-Avoid crazy patterns and colors that may distract from your face shot and muddle the brand you are going for.
+- Avoid crazy patterns and colors that may distract from your face shot and muddle the brand you are going for.